Easy Selective Color Effect With Photoshop

-Written by Steve Patterson.
-In this Photoshop tutorial, we'll learn how to easily add a selective color (or "splash of color") effect to an image, meaning we'll be converting the overall photo to black and white while leaving our main subject in full color.
+Learn how to easily add a selective color (or "splash of color") effect to an image with Photoshop!
+We'll convert the overall photo to black and white, and then we'll bring back the color in our main subject!

 Even though effects like this are very easy to achieve in Photoshop, many people shy away from them because they don't feel comfortable enough with Photoshop's various selection tools, or they're never sure which selection tool to use.
 So in this tutorial, we'll see how to create this effect without any selection tools at all!
 That's right, none!
 Instead, we'll be using nothing more than a simple Black & White adjustment layer, a layer mask and a brush!
 If you can drag a few sliders and paint with a brush, you have all the skills you need.